-How to Play Poker: Rules For 10 Popular Poker Games
+How to Play Poker: Basic Poker Rules for New Players

 Poker games come in many different forms, but most of those different forms of poker share many underlying rules.
 The most popular form of poker, by far, is Texas Hold'em.

 Most poker games utilize the standard poker hand ranking system, so it's important to know which hand wins head to head when you turn your cards face up.
 Betting structures, like no-limit, pot-limit, and fixed-limit, can be applied to many different card games.

 Here's a brief overview of some of the basic rules of poker.
 If you want to brush up on the rules of a specific poker game, click one of the buttons above.

 In most poker games, players are tasked with trying to make the best five-card poker hands using standard poker hand rankings.